 "This morning I fell down the stairs.
 It happened so suddenly that I do not remember any of it; but as soon as I realized what was happening I felt a sharp pain by the breastbone.
 All day everything I have done has hurt.

 It is painful to breathe, I have a really hard time buttoning up my pants, and bending over to pick anything up is rather difficult.
-But as far as I know when I fell the only things that touched the ground were my arms, back, legs, and buttocks.
+But as far as I know when I fell the only things that touched the ground were my arms, back and legs; and buttocks."

-The cracked rib, assuming it's an undisplaced fracture, will heal in about a month, with no treatment.
-Grin and bear it.
-Use ice, and don't do the things that cause pain.
-Don't breathe.
-It's likely to be quite painful for a couple weeks.
+The cracked rib, assuming it is an undisplaced fracture, will heal in about a month, with no treatment, grin and bear it.
+Use ice and do not do the things that cause pain.
+Do not breathe deeply.